-We use a 'pre assessment' task to show what the children already know, which then informs our planning.
-The post assessment task shows the clear progress children have made within their topic.
+We use a 'post assessment' task to show the clear progress children have made within their topic.

 This policy should be read in conjunction with our Assessment, Marking and Feedback and Teaching and Learning policies.

 Children demonstrate their ability in history in a variety of different ways.
 Younger children might, for example, act out a famous historical event, whilst older pupils may produce a presentation based on their investigation, for example, of voyages of discovery.
 Teachers will assess children's work by making informal judgements during lessons.
 On completion of a piece of work, the teacher assesses the work and uses this information to plan for future learning.
 Written or verbal feedback is given to the child to help guide his or her progress.
 Older children are encouraged to make judgements about how they can improve their own work.